 - Enable Stats Accelerator (beta) for your account

 Stats Accelerator helps you algorithmically capture more value from your experiments, either by reducing the time to statistical significance or by increasing the number of conversions collected.
-To do this, Stats Accelerator monitors ongoing experiments and automatically adjusts traffic distribution among variations.
+It does this by monitoring ongoing experiments and using machine learning to adjust traffic distribution among variations.

 You may hear Stats Accelerator concepts described as the “multi-armed bandit” or “multi-armed bandit algorithms.”
-The Key terminology section included below clarifies Stats Accelerator terminology and concepts.
+See the Glossary of Optimizely Terminology for definitions for important phrases and concepts.

 Stats Accelerator algorithms

-The Accelerate Learnings algorithm seeks to reduce experiment duration by showing more visitors the variations that have a better chance of reaching statistical significance.
+The Accelerate Learnings algorithm shortens experiment duration by showing more visitors the variations that have a better chance of reaching statistical significance.
 Accelerate Learnings attempts to discover as many significant variations as possible.

-Accelerate Learnings helps you maximize the number of learnings from experiments in a given time frame, so you spend less time waiting for results.
+The advantage of this algorithm is that it will help maximize the number of insights from experiments in a given time frame, so you spend less time waiting for results.

-For Accelerate Learnings, we require at least 3 variations, including the original or holdback (baseline) variation.
+To use the Accelerate Learnings algorithm, you'll need at least three variations, including the original or holdback (baseline) variation.

-Accelerate Impact helps you exploit as much value from the leading variation as possible during the experiment lifecycle, so you avoid the opportunity cost of showing sub-optimal experiences.
+By contrast, the Accelerate Impact algorithm works to maximize the payoff of the experiment by showing more visitors the leading variations.
+This will help you extract as much value as possible from the leading variation during the experiment lifecycle, so you avoid the opportunity cost of showing sub-optimal experiences.

-For Accelerate Impact, we require at least 2 variations, including the original or holdback (baseline) variation.
+To use the Accelerate Impact algorithm, you'll need at least two variations, including the original or holdback (baseline) variation.

-If you experiment in high volumes, you face two challenges.
+If you run a lot of experiments, you face two challenges.
 First, data collection is costly.
 Time spent experimenting means you have less time to exploit the value of the eventual winner.
-Both algorithms solve this problem by reducing time to significance or maximally exploiting overperforming variations during an experiment.
+Both algorithms solve this problem, either by reducing time to significance or maximally exploiting over-performing variations during an experiment.

-Second, you may worry that creating more than 1 or 2 variations will delay statistical significance too long.
-Accelerate Learnings allows you to be bold and create more variations, while shrinking the time to significance by quickly identifying the variations that have a chance of statistical significance.
+Second, creating more than one or two variations can delay statistical significance longer than you might like.
+Accelerate Learnings allows you to be bold and create more variations, while shrinking the time to significance by quickly identifying the variations that have a chance to reach statistical significance.

 Here are a couple cases that may be a better fit for Accelerate Impact:

-Promotions and Offers: users who sell consumer goods on their site often focus on driving higher conversion rates.
-To do so, many retailers offer special promotions that only last a certain amount of time.
-Instead of running a normal A/B/n test, Stats Accelerator can Accelerate Impact by sending more traffic to the overperforming variations and less traffic to the underperforming variations.
+Promotions and offers: users who sell consumer goods on their site often focus on driving higher conversion rates.
+One effective way to do this is to offer special promotions that run for a limited time.
+Using the Accelerate Impact algorithm (instead of running a standard A/B/n test) will send more traffic to the over-performing variations and less traffic to the underperforming variations.

-Long-running campaigns: some Optimizely Personalization users have long-running campaigns to which they continually add variations for each Experience.
+Long-running campaigns: some Optimizely Personalization users have long-running campaigns to which they continually add variations for each experience.
 For example, an airline may deliver destination-specific experiences on the homepage based on past searches.
-Over time, the airline might add different images and messaging.
-For long-running Personalization campaigns, the overall objective is often to drive as many conversions as possible, making it a perfect fit for Accelerate Impact.
+Over time, they might add different images and messaging.
+For long-running Personalization campaigns, the goal is often to drive as many conversions as possible, making it a perfect fit for Accelerate Impact.